 - • the political, institutional, social and cultural factors affecting development

-- • the economic history of its member countries
+- • the economic history of World Bank Group member countries

 - • the effect of international aid organizations upon internal country politics